 Most parents only get to witness early childhood development a handful of times, at most.
 Throughout history, however, countless mothers and early childhood educators have safely seen their children through this and other developmental stages and we’ve been able to track specific patterns and behaviors that correlate to this age.
 What this essentially means is that your child isn’t the first baby in history to suddenly develop a penchant for saying “no” more than “yes.”
 The behaviors so commonly associated with the poorly-named terrible twos are actually series of developmental hurdles that your child is attempting to reconcile with the tools their brain is making available.
 By trusting that your child can, and will, pull through this stage and be better for the struggles they are encountering, you can see a light at the end of the tunnel.

 Yes, trust your child.
 Often as not, they know exactly what it is they want in the moments they are being ornery, and it may not be what you think.
 A child may throw a tantrum for something that seems mundane or rational to you, but seems terribly out of order and wrong for them.
 If you allow them the chance to take part in the discovery of the mundane and the rational, you may find that your child becomes an active participant in overcoming tantrums.
 There are countless examples of instances when we think one course of action is no different than another, but remember that your brain is fully developed and theirs is only just beginning to, meaning that they may not see it that way.

-At the Apple Hill Academy in Howell and Old Bridge, our caring staff is proud to be fully attuned to making your child’s experience at this delicate developmental age into a terrific, not terrible, time.
+At the Apple Hill Academy in Howell and Freehold, our caring staff is proud to be fully attuned to making your child’s experience at this delicate developmental age into a terrific, not terrible, time.
 Our state-of-the-art early childhood education center is solely focused on seeing your child learn and grow in a safe environment.